 Rev. Dr. Joshua Hollmann

-Chair of the Theology Department and Assistant Professor of Theology
+Chair of the Theology Department and Associate Professor of Theology

 PhD, McGill University; MDiv, Concordia Seminary, St. Louis; BA, Valparaiso University